open-xml-templating/docxtemplater/docs/source/configuration.rst

 Simple Parser example for {$index} and {$isLast} inside loops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an other example, it is possible to use the `{$index}` tag inside a loop by using following parser :
+As an other example, it is possible to use the `{$index}` tag inside a loop by using following parser:

 .. code-block:: javascript